UniversalDependencies/docs/treebanks/vep_vwt/vep_vwt-pos-ADJ.md

 There are 36 `ADJ` lemmas (9%), 48 `ADJ` types (8%) and 78 `ADJ` tokens (6%).
 Out of 13 observed tags, the rank of `ADJ` is: 4 in number of lemmas, 4 in number of types and 7 in number of tokens.

-The 10 most frequent `ADJ` lemmas: <em>vepsän, hüvä, čoma, sur', vepsläine, enzne, erazvuitte, jüged, kebn, korged</em>
+The 10 most frequent `ADJ` lemmas: <em>vepsän, hüvä, čoma, surʼ, vepsläine, enzne, erazvuitte, jüged, kebn, korged</em>

 The 10 most frequent `ADJ` types:  <em>vepsän, hüvä, surel, čomal, erazvuiččed, jüged, kebn, tärged, äi, čoma</em>